-G. John Ikenberry is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University in the Department of Politics and the Woodrow Wilson School of Public and International Affairs.
+G. John Ikenberry is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University in the Department of Politics and the Princeton School of Public and International Affairs.
 He is also Co-Director of Princeton’s Center for International Security Studies.
 Ikenberry is also a Global Eminence Scholar at Kyung Hee University in Seoul, Korea.
-In 2013-2014 Ikenberry will be the 72nd Eastman Visiting Professor at Balliol College, Oxford.
+In 2013-2014 Ikenberry was the 72nd Eastman Visiting Professor at Balliol College, Oxford.
 Ikenberry is a Fellow of the American Academy of Arts and Sciences.
 In a recent survey of international relations scholars, Ikenberry was ranked 10th in scholars who have produced the best work in the field of IR in the past 20 years, and ranked 8th in scholars who have produced the most interesting work in the past 5 years.

 Professor Ikenberry is the co-director of the Princeton Project on National Security, and he is the co-author, along with Anne-Marie Slaughter, of the final report, Forging a World of Liberty Under Law.
 Among his many activities, Professor Ikenberry served as a member of the Policy Planning Staff in 1991-92, as a member of an advisory group at the State Department in 2003-04, and as a member of the Council on Foreign Relations Task Force on U.S.-European relations, the so-called Kissinger-Summers commission.
 He is also a reviewer of books on political and legal affairs for Foreign Affairs.